anaghgg/Contacts-App/README.md

 5.Show all contacts

-6.Find other contacts who live nearby a selected contact.
+6.Find other contacts who live nearby a selected contact using Geocoder API.
+IntentService used for this task.
   Option to merge selected contact with someone who lives nearby also provided.